samis-dv/docker/README.md

 <p>&nbsp;</p>

-> **Warning**: docker support is still experimental and we're still gather more feedback from the community.
+> **Warning**: docker support is experimental and we're still gathering some more feedback from the community.
 You can raise issues or ping us in #docker channel on [slack](https://slack.getdirectus.com/).

 ## Overview